wojbrown/esds-github-sandbox/README.md

 ## Git and Github
-Git vs. Github
+**Git vs. Github**

+Github is a website ([github.com](https://github.com/) that hosts git repositories.
+Git is a system with a series of commands that operate a version control system that allows for programmers to track changes in code and collaborate on code in groups

+Git allows for a multiple developers to be developing on the same repo at the same time and clearly manage conflicts.
+This works by each developer having their own local copy of a repo that they work on and then git commands are used when it is time to combine with the 'master' repo (on Github)

+Git works with three main areas: 1. a local working directory, 2. a staging area, 3. a remote 'master' repo.
+The local working directory lives on a user's computer when `git clone` is run.
+This is where a user can make changes to a repo locally.
+The staging area is middle ground between the local repo and the 'master' repo where a user can decide which changes they have made will be commited to the 'master' repo.
+The 'master' repo is the remote repo that lives on Github

+**Github Token**

-git commands are the same on all platforms (Windows/macOS/Linux)
+**git commands via command line** git operates with a series of commands that are the same on all platforms (Windows/macOS/Linux)

-`git status`:
+`git status`: displays all local changes in the local working directory and staging area

+Any changes that a user makes to their local copy of a repo can be viewed with git status.
+In addition, git status can also give a user information about if changes have been made to the 'master' repo since the user can downloaded their repo

-When a new Python file named `example_script.py` is added to the repo, running `git status` will show the new file.
-The new file is in red and it is listed as untracked since it is not currently a part of the repo until it is has been committed
+If a new Python file named `example_script.py` is added to user's local copy of the repo, running `git status` will show the new file.
+The new file only exists on the local repo until the changes are committed to the 'master' repo.
+If a file is in red then it is listed as untracked and not in the staging area to be commited in the 'master' repo.

 ```
 user@user-os:~/Desktop/esds-github-sandbox$ git status